Go to content, skip over navigation

 The Trustees discussed the ACIR, which was formed after last spring’s Bowdoin Solidarity Referendum called for the college to take a stance against scholasticide and disclose its investments in arms manufacturing.
 Mary Hogan Preusse ’90, the ACIR committee chair, discussed the recent student listening sessions and upcoming plans of action for the committee.

-The Trustees hosted a dinner on Friday, where members of the Bowdoin Students for Justice in Palestine (SJP) organized a sit-in to protest the lack of transparency that they observed in the ACIR’s listening sessions.
-Bowdoin Student Government (BSG) President Eisa Rafat ’25, who was at the dinner, walked out shortly after its commencement in protest.
+Members of the Bowdoin Students for Justice in Palestine (SJP) organized a sit-in outside of the Trustees’ plenary session to protest the lack of transparency that they observed in the ACIR’s listening sessions.
+Bowdoin Student Government (BSG) President Eisa Rafat ’25, who was invited to the session, walked out in protest shortly after its commencement.

 “Participating in this action was a way for me to make my frustrations known without compromising the position of my peers in BSG,” Rafat, who is also a leader of SJP, wrote in an email to the Orient.
 “As a democratically elected representative of the student body, I felt compelled to stand up for my fellow students in the face of the administration’s undemocratic tactics—to ensure their voices were heard.”